 Try to settle any arguments that arise in your chat as quickly as possible or ask the offending members to settle their differences in DMs.
-People will have disagreements from time to time, but it is essential for the rest of your community that it not spoil everyone’s day.
+People will have disagreements occasionally, but it is essential for the rest of your community that it does not spoil everyone’s day.

 Make sure that your chat knows that you stand with your moderators and that they shouldn’t argue with them.
 Your mods should be people that you trust and respect.
 They are helping you build your channel by doing a somewhat tricky job.
 Try to make things a little easier on them.

 While it is rare, people can make threats or behave in a way that makes other users uncomfortable.
 Make sure to take threats seriously and to protect your other viewers’ privacy in these situations.

 While you are banning words, consider banning hyperlinks to prevent people from spamming your chat with them.
 If you are still starting out and want to see what your viewers send you, then wait to ban these until a time when it is difficult to keep up with the chatter.